dpEmu/dpEmu/docs/team_practices.md

 #### Sprint Planning

-  Work is selected from the Product Backlog and pulled into the Sprint Backlog in correlation with the team's time and resources.
+  Work is selected from the Product Backlog and pulled into the Sprint Backlog in correlation with the team's resources.

     Held by the Scrum Master.